eic/epic-prod/docs/RECO/25.12.0/index.md

                 minQ2=1000 , Sub-directory or File Count:14007
     SINGLE , Sub-directory or File Count:10
         e+ , Sub-directory or File Count:8
+            100MeV , Sub-directory or File Count:3
-            100MeV , Sub-directory or File Count:2
+                130to177deg , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:17
                 45to135deg , Sub-directory or File Count:17
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:126
                 3to50deg , Sub-directory or File Count:248
-                45to135deg , Sub-directory or File Count:275
+                45to135deg , Sub-directory or File Count:278
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:20
                 3to50deg , Sub-directory or File Count:46
                 45to135deg , Sub-directory or File Count:162
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:7
                 3to50deg , Sub-directory or File Count:16
                 45to135deg , Sub-directory or File Count:23
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:148
-                3to50deg , Sub-directory or File Count:399
+                3to50deg , Sub-directory or File Count:400
-                45to135deg , Sub-directory or File Count:492
+                45to135deg , Sub-directory or File Count:499
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:17
                 3to50deg , Sub-directory or File Count:93
                 45to135deg , Sub-directory or File Count:84
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:11
                 3to50deg , Sub-directory or File Count:37
                 45to135deg , Sub-directory or File Count:94
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:184
                 3to50deg , Sub-directory or File Count:228
                 45to135deg , Sub-directory or File Count:339
         e- , Sub-directory or File Count:8
+            100MeV , Sub-directory or File Count:3
-            100MeV , Sub-directory or File Count:2
+                130to177deg , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:17
                 45to135deg , Sub-directory or File Count:18
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:157
                 3to50deg , Sub-directory or File Count:203
-                45to135deg , Sub-directory or File Count:255
+                45to135deg , Sub-directory or File Count:256
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:16
-                3to50deg , Sub-directory or File Count:51
+                3to50deg , Sub-directory or File Count:52
                 45to135deg , Sub-directory or File Count:61
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:4
                 3to50deg , Sub-directory or File Count:15
-                45to135deg , Sub-directory or File Count:33
+                45to135deg , Sub-directory or File Count:34
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:281
-                3to50deg , Sub-directory or File Count:374
+                3to50deg , Sub-directory or File Count:375
-                45to135deg , Sub-directory or File Count:469
+                45to135deg , Sub-directory or File Count:484
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:19
                 3to50deg , Sub-directory or File Count:90
-                45to135deg , Sub-directory or File Count:88
+                45to135deg , Sub-directory or File Count:90
-            500MeV , Sub-directory or File Count:2
+            500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:45
                 3to50deg , Sub-directory or File Count:42
                 45to135deg , Sub-directory or File Count:42
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:159
                 3to50deg , Sub-directory or File Count:229
-                45to135deg , Sub-directory or File Count:164
+                45to135deg , Sub-directory or File Count:169
         gamma , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:2
+            100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:6
                 3to50deg , Sub-directory or File Count:17
                 45to135deg , Sub-directory or File Count:22
-            10GeV , Sub-directory or File Count:2
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:110
-                3to50deg , Sub-directory or File Count:173
+                3to50deg , Sub-directory or File Count:175
-                45to135deg , Sub-directory or File Count:280
+                45to135deg , Sub-directory or File Count:281
-            1GeV , Sub-directory or File Count:2
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:9
                 3to50deg , Sub-directory or File Count:31
                 45to135deg , Sub-directory or File Count:38
-            200MeV , Sub-directory or File Count:2
+            200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:6
                 3to50deg , Sub-directory or File Count:21
                 45to135deg , Sub-directory or File Count:20
-            20GeV , Sub-directory or File Count:2
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:132
                 3to50deg , Sub-directory or File Count:362
-                45to135deg , Sub-directory or File Count:459
+                45to135deg , Sub-directory or File Count:462
-            2GeV , Sub-directory or File Count:2
+            2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:17
                 3to50deg , Sub-directory or File Count:49
                 45to135deg , Sub-directory or File Count:65
             40GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:792
+                3to50deg , Sub-directory or File Count:795
             500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:22
                 45to135deg , Sub-directory or File Count:42
-            5GeV , Sub-directory or File Count:2
+            5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:159
                 3to50deg , Sub-directory or File Count:113
-                45to135deg , Sub-directory or File Count:137
+                45to135deg , Sub-directory or File Count:140
             60GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1051
         kaon+ , Sub-directory or File Count:8